-The first four sections below apply some of the concepts and theories that we have been studying, especially ANT, while the last gives some practical motivation for studying them, and outlines a method for applying them.
+The first three sections below apply some of the concepts and theories that we have been studying, especially ANT, while the last gives some practical motivation for studying them.

-The first case study discussed by Law was done by Madeleine Akrich, and it concerns technology transfer, a subject on which much has been written.
-The use of ANT allows an insightful formulation of this study, showing that much more gets "translated" during the so called "transfer" than we might expect.
-This constitutes a counterexample to naive technology diffusion theories, which claim that technologies transfer simply by spreading out through some milieu, an assertion which is really a form of technological determinism.
-The work of Akrich shows that instead of diffusion, there can be complex interactions between the source network (in this case, in Sweden), the target network (in this case, in Nicaragua), and the technology itself (a wood waste compacting machine), during which all three may be changed in significant ways.
+The first case study discussed by Law was done by Madeleine Akrich and it concerns technology transfer, a subject on which much has been written.
+The use of ANT allows a more insightful formulation of this case study, which shows that much more gets "translated" during the so called "transfer" than we might expect.
+This seems to be a counterexample to naive technology diffusion theories, which claim that technologies transfer simply by spreading out through some milieu, as assertion which is really a form of technological determinism.
+However the work of Akrich shows that instead of diffusion, there can be complex interactions between the source network (in this case, in Sweden), the target network (in this case, in Nicaragua), and the technology itself (a wood waste compacting machine), during which all three may be changed in significant ways.
 In this case, it is the technology itself that undergoes the most significant alteration, a finding that is somewhat against the spirit of the "canonical" (i.e., original) actor-network theory of Paris in the 1980s.
-The alterations are the result of the compromises needed to adapt to the values of the new environment; moreover, the network also undergoes significant alterations, even replacing some major actants by others - e.g., instead of compacting wood waste, the new machine in the new network compacts cotton plants after they have been harvested; this alteration is due to the difficulty of recruiting waste wood in the Nicaraguan situation, and the availability of cotton plant waste.
+The alterations are the result of the compromises needed to adapt to the values of the new environment; moreover, this network itself also undergoes significant alterations, even replacing some major actants by others - e.g., instead of compacting wood waste, the new machine in the new network compacts cotton plants after they have been harvested; this alteration is due to the difficulty of recruiting waste wood in the Nicaraguan situation, and the availability of cotton plant waste.

 The second study discussed by Law, done by Charis Cussins (while she was at UCSD), concerns a medical procedure called "in vitro fertilization."
 As Law points out, Cussins pays close attention to inconsistency, and in particular, she questions whether objectification (being treated as an object, e.g., in a medical procedure) is necessarily a bad thing, as is often assumed without much thought.
-Law also points out that Cussins' approach differs in some significant respects from canonical ANT, which tended towards making things appear consistent, by finding a place for them in a network, other actants, and events.
-Cussins' study also shows that time can play a dialectical role (involving a "thesis," "antithesis," and (perhaps) a final "synthesis" or resolution), with network relations changing not only over time and actor, but sometimes reversing in motivated ways, as actors look back, re-evaluate, and change their values.
+Law also points out that Cussins' approach differs in some significant respects from canonical ANT, which tended towards making things appear consistent, by finding a place for them in a network, other actants and events.
+Cussins' study also shows that time can play a dialectical role (involving a "thesis," "antithesis," and (perhaps) a final "synthesis" or resolution), with network relations changing not only over time and actor, but sometimes reversing in motivated ways, as actors change their values, look back and re-evaluate.
 Even what is said to exist (the ontology) can change over time.
-Cussins emphasizes the work involved in making all this happen.
+Cussins also emphasizes the work involved in making all this happen.
 The work needed to make things happen is a common theme in ANT, but some of the "things" involved here are unusual; in particular, studying the work done to change, even reverse, some key values, challenges ANT orthodoxy.

-One conclusion that Law draws from this and the Cussins study is that in many cases, it is not possible to tell any grand narrative, or single coherent (possibly heroic) story, of what happened to/in/with a given actor-network, even when the network is successful; instead, it is necessary to tell many little stories, which in general are not consistent with each other, and which in particular may embody different values.
+One conclusion that Law draws from this and the Cussins study is that in many cases, it may not be possible to tell any grand narrative, or single coherent (possibly heroic) story, of what happened to/in/with a given actor-network, even when the network is successful; instead, it will be necessary to tell many little stories, which in general will not be consistent with each other, and which in particular may embody different values.
 Law then "goes meta" (as computer scientists like to say), and claims that ANT now has a similar status, in that it can no longer be told as a single story, but instead has evolved into a set of no longer mutually consistent stories.
-(See also the discussion of master narratives in How things (actor-net)work: Classification, magic and the ubiquity of standards, by Geoffrey Bowker and Susan Leigh Star, where the point is made that they work by excluding what does not fit.)

-This discussion is reminiscent of postmodernism in the version of Lyotard, in his book listed in the recommended book section of the class homepage (there are many different mutually inconsistent versions of postmodernism, some of which seem to me a bit crazy, but the general idea of the more moderate notions is that many different world views can and should coexist).
+This discussion is reminiscent of postmodernism in the version of Lyotard (there are many different mutually inconsistent versions of postmodernism, some of which seem to me a bit crazy, but the general idea of the more moderate notions is that many different world views can and should coexist).
 Lyotard speaks of local language games (in roughly the sense of late Wittgenstein), i.e., of narrative systems that are not in general mutually consistent; these of course embody value systems that also in general are not mutually consistent, and that sometimes may not even be internally consistent.

 We are in the business of making the objects of our study.
 Of making realities, and the connections between those realities.
-Of making the realities that we describe.This is exactly the kind of extreme position that Sokal wants to discredit: that the social scientists are creating the reality they study, not nature itself, nor even the scientists (or in this case, doctors) that they are studying.
-However, in my view, Mol's study only warrants the weaker conclusion that in some cases there may not be any single coherent story, not even a coherent pattern of inconsistency, like that found by Singleton, but rather there may be just an on-going process of forging links and enduring clashes; and given Law's somewhat loose writing style in this paper, it is not clear that he would himself subscribe to the extreme position of the above quote - in fact, my own view is that he is probably just presenting it as one more possible evolutionary outgrowth of ANT.
+Of making the realities that we describe.This is exactly the kind of extreme position that Sokal wants to discredit: that the social scientists are creating the reality they study, not nature itself, not even the subjects of the study (in this case, doctors).
+However, my opinion is that Mol's study only warrants the weaker view that in some cases there may not be any single coherent story, not even a coherent pattern of inconsistency, like that found by Singleton, but rather there may be just an on-going process of forging links and enduring clashes; and given Law's somewhat loose writing style in this paper, it is not clear that he would himself subscribe to the extreme position of the above quote - in fact, my opinion is that he is just presenting it as one more possible version of ANT, another evolutionary outgrowth.

 Law uses variants of the term ontology to describe the several variants of ANT that arise here, including ontological choreography, a term introduced by Cussins for the work of creating coherence, and ontological patchwork for situations like those described by Mol.
 He concludes that ANT is diasporic (i.e., spreading out), being "translated" ("traduction" in French), and in the process, being "betrayed" ("trahison" in French), i.e., changing in ways of which the originators of ANT might not approve.
 His final conclusion is that this is a good thing.
 I agree, for the reason that growth and change demonstrate vitality.
 As Kuhn's theory says, any good theory will continue to adapt through periods of normal science, and will inspire revolutionary revisions after a period of crisis (see Section Section 5 of the CSE 275 class notes).
 The paper of Law would seem to suggest that ANT is now in a period of crisis; personally, I consider such a judgement premature.

 Social scientists are often interested in the sociology of sociology, and in particular, in applying whatever theory they are working on to itself; this is of course a reflection of their own values.
-The word reflexive is commonly used for this phenomenon, though computer scientists would probably rather say "recursive" or "self-referential."
-The paper by Law, and to a lesser extent the paper by Bowker and Star discussed in Section Section 7.3 below, demonstrate this tendency, and in particular, show an interest in the sociology of actor network theory, and in applying actor network theory to itself.
+The word "reflexive" is commonly used for this phenomenon, though computer scientists would probably rather say "recursive" or "self-referential."
+The paper by Law, and to a lesser extent the paper by Bowker and Star discussed in Section Section 7.2 below, demonstrate this tendency, and in particular, show an interest in the sociology of actor network theory, and in applying actor network theory to itself.
 The results are interesting, though at times perhaps a bit difficult to untangle.
-Reflectivity in various guises is an important theme in the 20th century arts and humanities, as well as science, and can be seen, for example, in the famous drawings of Escher and short stories of Borges; the play Six Characters in Search of an Author by Luigi Pirandello is also well known in the theatre community, and there are many other examples.
-In computer science, I have seen language design guidelines recommening that every feature possible should be made recursive (which seems to me very foolish advice).
-In fact, excessive reflexivity seems to be poor form in all the arts, sciences, and humanities, although moderate amounts can be very healthy.
+Reflectivity in various guises is an important theme in the 20th century arts and humanities, as well as science, and can be seen, for example, in the famous drawings of Escher and short stories of Borges; the early play Six Characters in Search of an Author by Luigi Pirandello is also well known in the modern theatre community, and there are many other examples.
+In computer science, I have seen language design guidelines recommend that every feature possible should be made recursive (which seems to me very foolish advice).

-In How things (actor-net)work: Classification, magic and the ubiquity of standards, Geoffrey Bowker and Susan Leigh Star (technical report, from the University of Illinois at Champaign-Urbana in 1998 - though both are now at UCSD) give a most interesting discussion of classifications and standards, which shows that treating them with ANT allows addressing political and ethical issues, in part by making infrastructure non-transparent.
-This paper considers the Nursing Intervention Classification (NIC), an attempt by nurses to develop a new classification system for their work that better represents their values, such as comforting patients.
-The NIC is a move in the struggle of nurses to fit better into a healthcare environment dominated by HMOs with their heavy emphasis on financial accountancy.
+In How things (actor-net)work: Classification, magic and the ubiquity of standards, Geoffrey Bowker and Susan Leigh Star (technical report, from the University of Illinois at Champaign-Urbana in 1998 - though both are now at UCSD) give a most interesting discussion of classifications and standards, which shows that treating them with ANT allows addressing political and ethical issues, through making infrastructure non-transparent.
+This case study considers the Nursing Intervention Classification (NIC), an attempt by nurses to develop a new classification system for their work that better represents their values, such as comforting patients.
+Their classification system is a move in the struggle of nurses to fit better into a healthcare environment dominated by HMOs with their heavy emphasis on financial accountancy.
 Two sample categories from the NIC are "hope installation" and "humor," where the latter is defined as "facilitating the patient to perceive, appreciate and express what is funny, amusing, or ludicrous in order to establish relationships."
 There is clearly a very different value system here from that of the HMOs, or the doctors, or even the patients.

 From a computer science perspective, I would highlight the ways in which this paper raises important issues about the role of databases in healthcare (and other areas).
 Databases are significant for this study, because they mediate so much of modern healthcare.
 Classifications and standards are important, because standard representations of classified items are needed in order to enter information into a database.
 For this reason, the classification of work activities became a key area for debate between nurses and hospital administrators: even if some administrators believed that something not represented in any database was important, they would still have difficulty in justifying this belief unless relevant figures could be included in the reports that are read by administrators higher up the "chain of translations."
 However these reports are generated by application programs that take their data from the hospital databases, so that they cannot include details about the work of nurses if they are not in these databases.